aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | --- |
 | 12	|

-The average subscription duration is approximately 365 days (12 months), which indicates a healthy duration as most customers stayed as subscribers for at least one year.
+_Insight:_ The average subscription duration is approximately 365 days (12 months), which indicates a somewhat stable customer base as most customers stayed as subscribers for at least one year.

 **Customers with subscriptions longer than 12 months**
 ````sql